-During the six months ended June 30, 2005, the Company granted 203,361 phantom shares to employees.
-Each phantom share represents a right to receive a share of the Company's Class A Common Stock, and a dividend equivalent right was also granted on each phantom share.
+During the nine months ended September 30, 2005, the Company granted 204,861 phantom shares to employees.
+Each phantom share represents a right to receive a share of the Company's Class A Common Stock.
+Dividend equivalent rights were also granted on 203,361 of these phantom shares; the remaining 1,500 phantom shares are not entitled to receive dividend equivalent rights until they vest.

-Phantom share awards are valued at the fair value of the Company's Class A Common Stock at the date of the grant, for a total grant date value of \$3,097,389.
+Phantom share awards are valued at the fair value of the Company's Class A Common Stock at the date of the grant.
+The total grant date value of all awards is \$7,822,313 and the grant date value of awards granted in 2005 is \$3,118,313.
 The phantom awards do not have an exercise price.
-The grant date value is being amortized to compensation expense on a straight-line basis over the vesting period.
-The phantom shares vest, based on the emplyees' continuing employment, on a quarterly schedule as provided in the grant agreements, for periods from February 15, 2005 through November 15, 2008.
+The grant date value is being amortized to compensation expense on a straight-line basis over the vesting period of the respective award.
+The phantom shares vest, based on the employees' continuing employment, following a quarterly schedule as provided in the grant agreements, for periods through November 15, 2008.

-As of June 30, 2005, of all phantom stock awards granted to date, 99,461 shares have fully vested and 417,500 shares remain unvested.
-No phantom share awards have expired or been forfeited by the grantee.
-Of the vested shares, 4,889 were distributed to a grantee during the three months ended June 30, 2005, so as of June 30, 2005 there remains 512,072 phantom shares outstanding.
-Total compensation cost recognized for the six and three months ended June 30, 2005 was \$1,019,757 and \$556,994, respectively.
-Recognized compensation cost was \$57,366 for both the six and three months ended June 30, 2004.
+As of September 30, 2005, a total of 518,461 phantom stock awards have been granted since the inception of the 2003 Plan, of which, 136,094 shares have fully vested, 380,277 shares remain unvested, and 2,090 shares were forfeited due to the termination of the grantee's employment.
+The future compensation charge that is eliminated by the forfeiture totaled \$31,852.
+No phantom share awards have expired.
+Of the vested shares, 10,196 were distributed to grantees during the nine months ended September 30, 2005.
+As of September 30, 2005, 506,175 phantom shares were outstanding.
+Total compensation cost recognized for the nine and three months ended September 30, 2005 and 2004 was \$1,574,661 and \$554,904, respectively, and \$401,561 and \$344,145 respectively.
 Dividends paid on phantom shares are charged to retained earnings when declared.